luckyparkwood/cb-log_pipeline_proj/README.md

 - Asynchronous processing: worker consumes logs independently of ingestion
 - Time-windowed aggregation: metrics computed over recent data
 - Rule-based alerting: simple thresholds trigger alerts
+- Pipeline self-observability: the system tracks its own performance metrics
 - Separation of concerns: each component has a focused responsibility

 ---

 Summary

 This project demonstrates how to build a small-scale observability pipeline using production-style patterns.
-It shows how logs can be ingested, processed asynchronously, analyzed in near real time, and surfaced as actionable alerts.
+It shows how logs can be ingested, processed asynchronously, analyzed in near real time, surfaced as actionable alerts, and monitored through pipeline-level metrics such as queue depth, processing lag, and throughput.